LouisB3/UKS-KPBS_Compatibility/readme.md

 Finally, the small Algae Farm is hidden as its functionality is incorporated into other parts.

+### Known Issues

+The switchable storage wedges use the NOMS texture for every configuration.
+If you can create custom textures, feel free to submit a pull request!

 ### Support

 Report any bugs, issues, requests, or suggestions via [GitHub] (https://github.com/LouisB3/UKS-KPBS_Compatibility).